A creamy fettuccine recipe named after a Pope.

 Italians love to talk about food and there is often a lot of discussion about what the authentic ingredients of certain traditional recipes should be.
 Among the many food and wine debates I’ve heard, a common one involves one of the jewels of Roman pasta recipes, fettuccine alla papalina.

 People debate what cheese to use, pecorino Romano or Parmigiano?
 Which type of ham, cured or cooked ham?
 Use cream or not?
 Add peas or no peas?
 In order to understand why all these questions, it’s good to know the history of this relatively modern dish.
-Simply put, ‘alla papalina’ means ‘of the Pope’ .
-But actually the word refers to the Pope’s skullcap!
+Simply put, ‘alla papalina’ means ‘of the Pope’.
+But, actually the word ‘papalina’ refers to the Pope’s skullcap!
 The Pope in question was Eugenio Pacelli known as Pius XII.

 A little alla papalina history.

 Eugenio Pacelli became Pope Pius XII in 1939.
-There are different versions to this story, but one is that when he was still a cardinal, Eugenio Pacelli used to eat his meals at the La Cisterna restaurant in Rome.
-One day, he asked the chef to make him a different pasta dish than usual, one which respected Roman culinary tradition but was less fatty and more digestible.
+There are different versions to this story.
+But, one is that when he was still a cardinal, Eugenio Pacelli used to eat his meals at the La Cisterna restaurant in Rome.
+One day, he asked the chef to make him a different pasta dish than usual, one which respected Roman culinary tradition but was less fatty and more digestible than other traditional recipes.

 Apparently, the chef then created this pasta alla papalina based on ‘alla carbonara’.
 He replaced the semolina pasta with egg pasta, guanciale with cured ham, Roman pecorino with Parmigiano cheese and added sautéed onion cooked in butter.
 However, the raw beaten eggs in carbonara remained.